janakniraula/janakniraula/README.md

 - 👋 Hi, I’m @janakniraula
-- 👀 I’m interested in Building Roms and Programming
+- 👀 I’m interested in Building Roms, Linux Distros
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning something that I don't know.
 - 💞️ I’m looking to collaborate on new devs
 - 📫 How to reach me niraulajanak2019@gmail.com